wwwzrb/LatexProblems/Latex.md

           a.
 Pdftexify will generate pdf without any problem directly.
           b.
 Texify generates a dvi file.
 However, the pdf file is not complete if converting dvi to pdf by dvipdf directly.
              Two successful methods provided here.
+             Noting that GSview should be opened in WinEdt directly.
+Otherwise, only i. will work.
              i.
 Convert dvi to ps; Open ps in GSview; Write as pdf by pdfwrite in GSviw (Convert). ii.
 Convert dvi to ps; Open ps in GSview;